Founder · NS Studio LLC

 Experience

-The arc matters: language and meaning, product design, scaled UX, founder-level ownership, and now AI systems where trust and interpretation are the product.
+The arc: language and meaning, product design, scaled consumer UX, founder-level ownership, and now an AI advisory built on the parts of product work that don't change when the model changes.

 2025 — Present